gopheracademy/gopheracademy-web/README.md

 +++
 ```

-The easiest way to do this is to have [hugo](http://gohugo.io) create
+The easiest way to do this is to have [hugo](http://gohugo.io) create An amezing
-the new post for you from the repository root.
+new post for you from the repository root.

     hugo new "section/title of post"